awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-how-it-works-selection.md

 ------
 #### [ RHEL ]

 On Red Hat Enterprise Linux, the Systems Manager patch baseline service uses preconfigured repositories \(repos\) on the instance\.
-There are usually three preconfigured repos on an instance:
+There are usually three preconfigured repos on an instance\.

+**Note**
+The following repo IDs are associated with RHUI 2\.
+RHUI 3 launched in December 2019 and introduced a different naming scheme for Yum repository IDs\.
+Depending on the RHEL\-7 AMI you create your instances from, you might need to update your commands\.
+For more information, see [Repository IDs for RHEL 7 in AWS Have Changed](https://access.redhat.com/articles/4599971) on the *Red Hat Customer Portal*\.
 + **Repo ID**: rhui\-REGION\-client\-config\-server\-7/x86\_64

   **Repo name**: Red Hat Update Infrastructure 2\.0 Client Configuration Server 7